carminecoppola/myProfile/README.md

 👨‍💻 I am passionate about technology and the Apple world.

-🌱 I’m currently pursuing a degree in Computer Science at the University of Naples Parthenope.
+🌱 I have a degree in Computer Science from the University of Naples Parthenope.

 ⚡ Fun fact **_"Design is not just what it looks like and feels like.
 Design is how it works."_**